 Careers & Job Opportunities

-Presidential Transportation has been the leading provider of Black SUV service, Charter Bus, Executive Transport and Party Bus Rentals, and Event Services with thousands of satisfied customers to date!
+Presidential Transportation has been the leading provider of Black Car Service, Charter Bus, Executive Transport and Party Bus Rentals, and Event Services with thousands of satisfied customers to date!

 Over the years we have developed a knowledge and understanding of the way party bus events should be run and how to best serve our customers.
 We now operate the most unique fleet of party buses in the Puget Sound at the most competitive prices for a variety of events!
 Our mission is to provide our clients with a safe, memorable and enjoyable experience every trip on our limousines and limo buses.